sosedoff/heroku-vegeta/README.md

 # heroku-vegeta

-Experimental application that utilizes Heroku as a distributed load testing tool.
+Run [vegeta](https://github.com/tsenart/vegeta) as a distributed load testing tool on Heroku for free.
+This project has two goals: explore diffent ways to deploy applications on heroku platform and provide a simple tool to easily run various load testing scenarios.

 ## Usage